SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-7-2bring-on-the-fire.markdown

-            Here we simply loop through each emitter and update it (if it is active).&nbsp; If an emitter becomes inactive after it is update, we then remove it from the pool and free up a slot.
+            Here we simply loop through each emitter and update it (if it is active).
+If an emitter becomes inactive after it is update, we then remove it from the pool and free up a slot.